anzodev/COMonitoring/README.md

 &emsp;![Client interface](https://github.com/anzodev/COMonitoring/blob/master/pics/ui.png)

 **The interface has functional:**
 1. To set the client's name click on the name's area.
-After changing this name is assigned to the client's ip on the server for saving.
+After changing this name is assigned to the client's IP on the server for saving.

 &emsp;![Change name](https://github.com/anzodev/COMonitoring/blob/master/pics/click-name.png)